pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+#### Day 1075 Python

+Today I made code with Python, I need to learn a lot of things about Python name conventions, projects structure, testing, classes or functions.
+Python is interesting I think that with the JVM (Java, Kotlin, Scala), Python, Cloud Computing and Microservices, I have a lot of fun for a very long time.

 #### Day 1073-1074 Free Days

 In my country the Friday was free day of work.
 These days I am practice scripting with bash and python, tomorrow I like continue scripting but now with Groovy and Kotlin scripting that is a beta feature in the Kotlin language.